Help your feet to keep you fit

-Are you wasting money?
+Are you wasting money on fitness?

 If you can’t complete your training program or challenge, then that’s money down the drain.
 14% of people who join gyms in January have stopped going after 6 weeks, and after 6 months 47% attend no more than once a month.

 There are many reasons why people stop attending, and some are unavoidable, however sustaining an injury should not be in issue if the risks can be avoided.

 You can reduce your risk of exercise injury by:

 • Wearing the right shoes, gear and equipment

 Get more information on avoiding injuries here https://www.physicalactivityaustralia.org.au/exercise-safety/

 Whatever type of activity you choose to get fit, it is likely that you will need appropriate footwear.